 - Toss in the 3 tbsp of flour and cook for 30 seconds.
 Then, slowly add in the chicken broth

 - Turn the heat up a little in order to bring the contents of the pot to a low boil, and add in the poultry seasoning, salt, pepper, and bay leaf.
-Allow to boil for 15 minutes.
+Allow boiling for 15 minutes.

 - While boiling, begin making the dumplings: in a large mixing bowl add 1.5 cups flour, 3 tbsp butter, 1.5 tsp baking powder, 1 tsp parsley, 1/2 tsp salt.